Local and Central Differential Privacy for Robustness and Privacy in Federated Learning: Defending Against Backdoor Attacks in FL

-\descr{Weak DP.} As discussed in Section~\ref{sec:poisoning-defenses}, this involves using norm bounding and then adding Gaussian noise.
-In Fig.~\ref{guassiannoise-case1}, we report the results of our experiments on EMNIST dataset, using norm bound 5, plus Gaussian noise with variance $\sigma=0.025$ added to each update.
+\descr{Weak DP.} As discussed in Section~\ref{sec:poisoning-defenses}, Weak DP involves using norm bounding and then adding Gaussian noise.
+In Fig.~\ref{guassiannoise-case1}, we report the results of our experiments on EMNIST, using norm bound 5, plus Gaussian noise with variance $\sigma=0.025$ added to each update.
 This mitigates the attack better than just norm bounding, e.g., with norm bound 5, the backdoor accuracy is reduced to 16\%, without really affecting main task accuracy.
-In CIFAR10 that is depicted in Fig.~\ref{guassiannoise-case1-cifar10}, norm bounding with value 10 and adding Gaussian noise with variance $\sigma=0.012$ mitigates the attack batter than just norm bounding (14\% compared to 26\%).
-Moreover, Fig.\ref{guassiannoise-case1-reddit} presents that norm bound 10 and $\sigma=0.015$ in Reddit-comments provides a better mitigation by reducing the backdoor accuracy to 57\%, 55\%, and 60\% for task1, task2, and task3.
+In CIFAR10, see Fig.~\ref{guassiannoise-case1-cifar10}, norm bounding with value 10 and adding Gaussian noise with variance $\sigma=0.012$ mitigates the attack batter than just norm bounding (14\% compared to 26\%).
+Moreover, Fig.~\ref{guassiannoise-case1-reddit} presents that norm bound 10 and $\sigma=0.015$ in Reddit-comments provides a better mitigation by reducing the backdoor accuracy to 57\%, 55\%, and 60\% for task1, task2, and task3.
 Expectedly, the main task accuracy is decreased compared to norm bounding defense (17\% compared to 20\%).
+In Fig.~\ref{guassiannoise-case1-sentiment}, we can observe that weak DP with bound value as 15 and $\sigma=0.01$, reduces the backdoor accuracy to around 35\%.

 However, as noise is added on every round in this defense, the resulting $\epsilon$ value is high.
-Thus, this does not provide reasonable privacy protection for participants, as we will confirm later in Section~\ref{membershipinferenceattacksetup}.
+Thus, this does not provide reasonable privacy protection for participants.